 Parks and Open Space areas are characterized by publicly-accessible outdoor space and provide some ecosystem services.
 These areas may include amenities such as gathering places, urban plazas, sport fields, playgrounds, and off-leash areas.
 Parks and Open Space areas may contain civic uses, such as schools and community associations and also include significant publicly-accessible open space.
-Parks and Open Space areas may include significant historical, cultural, archaeological or Indigenous sites.
+Parks and Open Space areas may include significant historical, cultural, archaeological, or Indigenous sites.

 - a.
-Parks and Open Space areas may accommodate: - a range of uses that support the primary function of the site, such as schools and community associations; - educational, athletic, cultural, creative and social programming; - commercial services or pop-up and temporary uses that complement the primary function of the site, where possible; and, - iv. public education programming and interpretive information about local natural history and ecosystems. - b.
-The City should explore the acquisition of school sites, consider adaptive reuse or redevelopment of buildings, and retain playfields as park space in the event a school site is declared surplus by the respective school board.
+Parks and Open Space areas may accommodate: - a range of uses that support the primary function of the site, such as schools and community associations; - ii. educational, athletic, cultural, creative, and social programming; - iii. commercial services or pop-up and temporary uses that complement the primary function of the site, where possible; and, - iv. public education programming and interpretive information about local natural history and ecosystems. - b.
+The City should explore the acquisition of school sites, consider adaptive reuse or redevelopment of buildings, and retain playfields as park space in the event a school site is declared surplus by the respective school board. - c.
+Existing homes in parks and open space areas may be renovated or replaced, however, increases to the number of units or floor area are discouraged.

-- c.
-Parks and Open Space areas should be designed to: - i. provide access to both sunlight and shade; - ii. protect existing trees and ensure adequate soil volume to support tree health and growth; - explore opportunities to restore natural ecosystem structures, networks, functions and dynamics; - iv. use landscaped areas to delineate open space and property boundaries; - v. account for visibility within and around the site, including lighting; and, - vi. provide accessible connections within the site.

 - d.
+Parks and Open Space areas should be designed to: - i. provide access to both sunlight and shade; - ii. protect existing trees and ensure adequate soil volume to support tree health and growth; - explore opportunities to restore natural ecosystem structures, networks, functions, and dynamics; - iv. use landscaped areas to delineate open space and property boundaries; - v. account for visibility within and around the site, including lighting; and, - vi. provide accessible connections within the site.

-Parks and Open Space areas should support: - i. opportunities for recreation, civic, arts and cultural activities for people in all seasons; - ii. adaptable spaces, such as urban plazas, which support a broad range of programming, educational opportunities and amenities to meet the needs of an increasingly diverse city; - iii. winter-city design and programming, such as the use of colour, lighting, and winter-ready amenities; and, - iv. opportunities for publicly-accessible drinking fountains and washrooms. - e.
-Plazas and other hardscaped parks or open space should be designed to consider and reflect their specific local context, consider maintenance and operational requirements and provide year-round programming. - f.
-Regional, local and multi-use pathways should be integrated into Parks and Open Space areas to serve a recreational and mobility function. - g.
-Where appropriately sized and located, Parks and Open Space areas may support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the function of the site. - h.
-Buildings within Parks and Open Space areas may integrate a range of uses and programming. - Parks and Open Space areas may identify and integrate heritage resources in their design and layout. - j.
-Parks and Open Space areas may encourage the provision and incorporation of space for local food production, processing, sales and programming on-site or within community facilities.
+- e.
+Parks and Open Space areas should support: - i. opportunities for recreation, civic, arts, and cultural activities for people in all seasons; - ii. adaptable spaces, such as urban plazas, which support a broad range of programming, educational opportunities, and amenities to meet the needs of an increasingly diverse city; - winter-city design and programming, such as the use of colour, lighting, and winter-ready amenities; and, - iv. opportunities for publicly-accessible drinking fountains and washrooms. - f.
+Plazas and other hardscaped parks or open space should be designed to consider and reflect their specific local context, consider maintenance and operational requirements, and provide year-round programming. - g.
+Regional, local, and multi-use pathways should be integrated into Parks and Open Space areas to serve a recreational and mobility function. - h.
+Where appropriately sized and located, Parks and Open Space areas may support community gatherings, festivals, cultural activities, and special events by providing adequate servicing, access, space, and facilities based on the function of the site. - Buildings within Parks and Open Space areas may integrate a range of uses and programming. - j.
+Parks and Open Space areas may identify and integrate heritage resources in their design and layout. - k.
+Parks and Open Space areas may encourage the provision and incorporation of space for local food production, processing, sales, and programming on-site or within community facilities.